What is eCommerce and why should leisure venues care?

 “Dee t2o wHaAt?”

 Direct to consumer.
 An effective and simple way to sell online by having your own sales channel, through a web-shop.
 Your web-shop.
-And I am emphasizing that because ownership is a key element when it comes to keeping control of your brand and creating strong relationships with your customers.
+And I am emphasising that because ownership is a key element when it comes to keeping control of your brand and creating strong relationships with your customers.

 But there’s actually more - way more - to it.